Saleblazers

 One of my tasks was to add a system for random attributes on clothing and items that scales with item rarity.

-During this process, I identified multiple pain points for other designers.
+During this process, I identified pain points for other designers, such as values that needed to be updated in multiple locations for a simple change.

-To improve the iteration process, I created standardized rarity scaling tables so that values didn't have to be edited on every item, and simplified how data was stored to reduce redundant work.
+To improve the iteration process, I created standardized rarity scaling tables so that items didn't have to be individually edited, and simplified how data was stored to reduce redundant work.

 I also added functionality for new attributes (e.g. + % max health).